 College is an exciting and inspiring experience for students.
 The years spent studying can shape your future and help you form important habits.
 Though your college years are full of opportunity, they’re also full of challenges.
 Some of the challenges can be a positive learning curve, and others can be hazardous to your health if you aren’t prepared to prevent them and cope with them as they arise.

 Attending college becomes a lifestyle that offers a new, focused routine.
-Students often become so caught up in their studies, however, that they forget to take care of themselves.
+Students often become so caught up in their studies and social life, however, that they forget to take care of themselves.
 You may find you forget to eat well, exercise regularly, or take time for yourself to do things you enjoy.
 Neglecting your health can negatively impact your studies and hard work.